xAbhidhar/Keras-Tensorflow-Satellite-Images-classification/README.md

 National Agricultural Imagery Program collects satellite imagery data across the whole of the Continental United States.
 Sample image dataset taken from the entire data includes numerous landscapes like rural areas, urban areas, mountains, forest patches, rivers, lakes farms, etc. covering the entire state of California.
-This project aims to analyze the dataset using neural networks to classify the images into either of following class – barren land, forest, grassland and others.
+This project aims to analyze the dataset using neural networks to classify the images into either of following class – barren land, forest, grassland and other.

 ## Problem Statement
 Build a deep leaning model to classify the images taken from satellite into the following categories: